Turning Everyday Places into Playspaces

 How KABOOM!
 Drives Play Everywhere

 The Play Everywhere Playbook details our Play Everywhere design principals, and provide steps and examples for putting them into practice.

-To help more cities use Play Everywhere concepts as a solution for their communities, KABOOM! has activated our partners (and made new partners) to launch grant programs and challenges to find the best Play Everywhere ideas.
+To help more cities use Play Everywhere concepts as a solution for their communities, KABOOM! has activated our partners to launch programs and challenges to find, inspire, and build Play Everywhere concepts.

 Gallery of Projects

 Our gallery of Play Everywhere projects is just a sample of the ideas happening across the US.
 Browse our gallery to gain inspiration for your own PLAYces-- here are a few examples to get you started.